Last updated: 18 April 2026

 |---|---|---|

-| Email address | Provided by you or your sign-in provider | Account identification, one-time passcode authentication, transactional emails |
+| Email address | Provided by you or your sign-in provider | Account identification, one-time passcode authentication, and transactional emails (for example: security alerts, moderation outcomes, subscription receipts).
+We do not use your account email for marketing.
+See Section 11 for the separate waitlist signup on our website. |

 | Display name | Provided by you during onboarding | Shown on your profile |